Skip to main content

 Why developers care about Granite 4.1

 IBM's Granite line has been the quiet workhorse of enterprise local AI since Granite 3 in late 2024.
-Granite 4.1, shipped in April 2026, slots in three new sizes — 3B, 8B, 30B — all under the Apache 2.0 license with explicit indemnification language for commercial use.
-That last detail is the headline.
-Most local-friendly models (Llama 3.1, Qwen 3, Mistral) ship under licenses with carve-outs for very-large operators or specific use cases.
-Granite 4.1 has none of that.
+Granite 4.1, shipped on April 29, 2026, slots in three new sizes — 3B, 8B, 30B — all under a plain Apache 2.0 license.
+The kicker is that IBM separately offers standard contractual IP indemnification for IBM-developed models, similar to its hardware and software products.
+Llama 3.1, by contrast, ships under the Llama Community License with a >700M-MAU carve-out; Granite's combination of unrestricted Apache 2.0 plus an enterprise-grade indemnity offering is unusual in the local-LLM space.
 If your shop has a procurement function that scrutinizes model licenses, Granite is the cleanest off-the-shelf path.

 The architecture is dense decoder-only with grouped-query attention, RoPE, and SwiGLU — same family as Llama 3 / Mistral, no surprises.
-Training data is a 12T-token mix that IBM has documented down to dataset names and license inheritance.
+Training data is a ~15T-token mix (five phases of pre-training and annealing) that IBM has documented down to dataset names and license inheritance.
 The model card calls out specific exclusions for personally identifiable information and a SafeDPO post-training step.

 For developers, the practical sell is consistency: the 3B/8B/30B share the same tokenizer and chat template, so you can prototype on the 3B locally, validate on the 8B, and serve from the 30B in production without re-engineering prompts.
 That's a rare property in 2026.